The Garden, a fertile ground for the seed of fateweaving

 kills the dream and births a nightmare:

-Cold matter trapped in the vast spaces between body and mind.
+Dead matter trapped in the vast spaces between body and mind.

 Where can I recover that which I couldn't find?